Opendoor Reviews

 "One of the clear disadvantages post-2020/2021 is you can expect [Opendoor] to give you a lower price than a traditional MLS listing," says a Reddit user who sold his home to the company in early 2024 for about $8,000 less than a realtor’s suggested price.

-If getting the most money for your home is important to you, you may want to look for an established real estate agent (preferably from a brokerage that offers better-than-average realtor fees) who can get your home sold fast.
+On the other hand, if getting the most money for your home is important to you, you may want to look for an established real estate agent (preferably from a brokerage that offers better-than-average commission rates) who can get your home sold fast.

 Opendoor’s service fee is 5% of your home’s sale price (on par with the average real estate commission), but the total cost ranges from 7–10%+ when you include repair deductions and closing costs.